dibyendumajumdar/Suravi/README.md

 # Installation

 ## Lua Version and Build Info
-The version of Lua supported by this distro is 5.3.
+The version of Lua supported by this distro is 5.3.5.
 The following changes were made to stock Lua:

-- The LuaJIT bit library is included
+- The LuaJIT `bit` library is included
 - The `LUA_COMPAT_FLOATSTRING` flag is enabled
 - The Lua 5.1 and 5.2 compatibility flags are enabled

 ## On Linux or Mac OSX